-The charging system is made up of the battery and alternator.
+In an internal combustion engine vehicle, the charging system is made up of the battery and alternator.
 The alternator is connected to the engine by a belt that spins the alternator to generate electricity like a generator.
 This electricity recharges the battery and provides the power needed to run all of the electrical components in the car.
 The battery stores electricity for later use to operate the starter motor.

-The charging system and starting system are designed to have a very long life in modern vehicles.
+The charging system and starting system in internal combustion engines are designed to have a very long life in modern vehicles.
 Often a failure in either system is caused by an outside influence.
 For instance, the belt that drives the alternator is rubber and can wear out and stretch.
 If the belt tension is not set correctly, the belt will not drive the alternator properly and may prevent the battery from receiving the charge it needs to operate the starter motor from a cold start.

 Care and maintenance

+Manufacturers recommend routine inspection of the starting and charging system every 100,000 miles for internal combustion engine vehicles.
 The battery should be checked at least once per year because it requires maintenance and care.
 Some types of batteries require the water to be checked during the yearly maintenance cycle and the positive and negative terminals should always be kept free from corrosion.
 Corrosion could cause problems with the electrical circuit and keep the battery from delivering the full charge to the starter motor.